Faeranne/nix-config/docs/containers.md

 This function accepts 2 values, the host of the interface being added to, and the second is the name of the interface to add.
 This automatically searches all configs for the target interface using `getWireguardHost`.

-`mkGateway` is the same as `mkPeer`, but uses the target as a gateway for all traffic. make sure the target is setup to handle that, or the container might not work.
-If you do not set a `mkGateway`, the container will not have access to the public internet at all.
+`mkGateway` is the same as `mkPeer`, but sets up the container's host wireguard as the outbound gateway.
+This function only accepts the host of the container as a value.